 So without going into too much detail, here are some everyday consumption habits you may want to consider when becoming vegan.Veganism is a mindset of reducing harm to other beings Click To Tweet

-Any garments made with from animals aren’t vegan.
-This includes leather, wool, silk and many other animal-based materials.
+Any garments made using any part of an animal isn’t vegan.
+This includes leather, wool, silk, feathers and many other animal-based materials.
 Luckily, there’s a growing list of innovative vegan textiles hitting the fashion market.

-It’s essential to consider this when bringing in fashion to your wardrobe.
+It’s essential to consider this when bringing in new pieces into your wardrobe.

 But no need to toss all of your existing clothes, although it can be painful at times to represent the use of animals in your fashion.

 Paying for entertainment that uses animals is not considered to be vegan.
-This could be horse racing, zoos, animal riding, circuses, animal fighting; any situation where animals are being profited on.
+This could be horse racing, zoos, animal riding, circuses, animal fighting; any situation where animals are being profited from.

 This part is easily overlooked when you first become vegan but makes more sense when you think about the misalignment in your values by supporting animal entertainment.

 If you want to connect with animals, maybe consider meeting them in their natural environment.
 I would think it’s okay to go on safari’s or boat trips to see animals in their own environment and where you’re not disrupting them.